The 10 Best Substack Newsletters Worth Subscribing To

 They want their audience to be empowered to pay for content they find valuable.

 - $10 per month monthly membership

 - $1,500 lifetime membership

-This publication is transparent about the fact that most of their content is behind their paywall.
+This publication is transparent about the fact that most of its content is behind a paywall.
 Their reasoning behind this is that they don't want their readers to have to wade through pop-up ads, auto-play videos, clickbait boxes, and more.